EECS-NTNU/bismo/doc/software.md

 | getInstrumentationData()      | Get the instrumentation data for the last executed matrix multiply | LayerHandle | InstrumentationData |

 **Is there any example code?** Check out the [top-level test](testing.md).

+**How do you handle variable-bit datatypes?** To keep the API simple, we currently use uint8_t as a container datatype, and specify the actual bitwidths in the MatMulLayerDescriptor when creating a matrix multiply operation.

 **Is the API thread-safe?** Not at the moment, contributions to fix this are welcome.